gregorywmorris/dcj-manufacturing-oil-rig/README.md

     * [Figjam](https://www.figma.com/file/wblGp1sxj3uJhKLCxmVHuY/energymobile---database-design?type=whiteboard&node-id=0-1&t=oId6SLpAnpLL8sIR-0) (see Snowflake schema below)
 * Process flow:
     * Initial: Manual batch processing to get historical data into production.
     * Future state: Schedule processing at the end of every cohort.
-Additional clarification is needed from operations.
+Additional clarification is needed from operations for the long-term management of new and archived data.
         * Is there a lag time in data availability once the cohort completes?
         * Can the data be provided at a set date and time?
         * Can the format or information be modified by the sending system?
+        * Do we have any operational requirements for the tab data to remain available or to remain in the archive for a specific period?

 ![system design](images/system-design.jpg)